 Tobia Scarpa Biagio Table Lamp

-Materials: Curved light made of a single cut and polished block of Carrara marble.
+Materials: Curved lampshade made of a single cut and polished block of Carrara marble.
 White painted Bakelite E27 socket.

 Height: 34,5 cm / 13.58”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1960s – Mid-Century Modern.